Category: South Carolina

 Why Purchase Knob Trail Offers the Best Day Hiking Adventure

-My friend Laurie knows the area of Haywood County, N.C., its quaint and charming towns, and its hiking trails.
-She had not hiked Purchase Knob Trail but recommended it when...
+My friend Laurie knows the area of Haywood County, N.C., including its quaint and charming towns and its stunning trails.
+She recommended Purchase Knob Trail for its views.
+It turns...

 |